seanreed1111/sql-recipes/recipes.md

 ---

-# Working with Per-Group and Overall SUMmary Values Simultaneously
+# Working with Per-Group and Overall summary Values Simultaneously
 ## Problem
-## You want to produce a report that requires different levels of SUMmary detail.
-Or you want to compare per-group SUMmary values to an overall SUMmary value.
+## You want to produce a report that requires different levels of summary detail.
+Or you want to compare per-group summary values to an overall summary value.

 ## Solution
-## Use two statements that retrieve different levels of SUMmary information.
-Or use a subquery to retrieve one SUMmary value and refer to it in the outer query that refers to other SUMmary values.
-If it’s necessary only to display multiple SUMmary levels, with `ROLLUP` might be sufficient.
+## Use two statements that retrieve different levels of summary information.
+Or use a subquery to retrieve one summary value and refer to it in the outer query that refers to other summary values.
+If it’s necessary only to display multiple summary levels, with `ROLLUP` might be sufficient.

 ## Discussion
-## Sometimes a report involves different levels of SUMmary information.
+## Sometimes a report involves different levels of summary information.
 For example, the following report displays the total number of miles per driver from the driver_log table, along with each driver’s miles as a percentage of the total miles in the entire table:

 ```
 +-------+--------------+------------------------+